Musicals101.com

 No reservations

-Looking for the most outrageous, tummy-stuffing bargain in the theater district?
+Looking for an outrageous, tummy-stuffing bargain in the theater district?
 If you can sit down to dinner before 5:30 (on weeknights), this place offers an early bird dinner for two at just $9.99.
 That's right – a full dinner for two!
 Each person gets a cup of chicken vegetable soup, half a spit-roasted chicken, corn bread and either potatoes or rice.
 (The same special is available on weekends from 11 AM to 4 PM.)
 The portions are generous and delicious.
 The chicken itself is served straightforward and simple, with house barbeque sauce available to add as you see fit.
-If you prefer eating closer to curtain time, a half chicken dinner is just $5.99, and many regular entrees are in the $10 range -- a great chicken & BBQ ribs combo is a mere $10.99.
+If you prefer eating closer to curtain time, a half chicken dinner is just $5.99, and many regular entrees are in the $10 range -- a great chicken & BBQ ribs combo is a mere $11.99.
 Whenever I've eaten here, the service is swift, and everything fresh.
 A "Texas-sized" soda (served in a massive goblet) goes for $2.00, with beers at $5.00 and massive frozen cocktails just $7.00.
 This cavernous space seats hundreds and can get a bit noisy, but in a festive way.
 Lots of fun for large groups, families or casual dates.

 Note: Dallas BBQ has branches scattered all over Manhattan -- slightly different ambiance at each, but all share the same bargain priced menu.